Praveenchoudary/Kubernetes_repo/MetalLB/Readme.md

 # 📘 Introduction

-In cloud platforms like AWS, Azure, or GCP, Kubernetes automatically provisions external load balancers.
+In cloud platforms like AWS, Azure, or GCP,E2E Kubernetes automatically provisions external load balancers.

 However, in **bare-metal** or **on-premise** environments: